daattali/daattali.github.io/projects.md

 - **[lightsout](https://github.com/daattali/lightsout)** - an implementation of the puzzle game Lights Out using R. [Play the game online](http://daattali.com/shiny/lightsout/).
 Available [on CRAN](https://cran.r-project.org/package=lightsout) and [on GitHub](https://github.com/daattali/lightsout).

-*Many of my R packages/tutorials/thoughts are graciously shared on [R-bloggers](http://www.r-bloggers.com/), which is a great resource for any useR that contains a vast collection of R-related blog posts.*
+*Many of my R packages/tutorials/thoughts are graciously shared on [R-bloggers](http://www.r-bloggers.com/), which is a great resource for any useR.*

 ## Chrome extensions